 For 2nd grade students, allow up to 10 minutes for contestants to complete the matching portion.
 Allow approximately 20-25 seconds of listening time for each of the 10 music segments and adequate time between each selection for writing.
-The entire contest should take no more than 30 minutes to complete.
+Allow students around one minute to record their responses for each of the two tiebreakers.
+The entire contest should take no more than 35 minutes to complete.